Okeus/Fick-s-2nd-Law/README.md

 ∂C/∂t=D∇^2 C

 The equation is a 2nd Order, nonlinear partial differential equation.
 Three approaches are compared.
 An exact analytical solution, a finite difference approach, and solution using a convolution kernel.
+The exact analytical solution is a bit simpler to implement for a few reasons.
+The finite difference methods is simpler to derive, but the stability criteria tend to be troublesome for small simulation length scales and long simulation time scales.
+Hence, the exact analytical solution is more time efficient and is presented here.

 # Exact Analytical Approach. kwave_diff.m
 This approach requires the k-wave toolbox and uses k-Wave bioHeatExact() function to solve the wave equation for oxygen diffusion in water.
 The concept is to simulate oxygen diffusion from a Perfluorocarbon microdroplet, though this is a bit simplified generalize the method.
 The solution is described in detail here.